wangyouyue/SDM_product-230225_Yin-SD_tracking/README.md

 qsub squid_run_v13_kohler_validation.sh
 ```

-The v1.3+ SQUID full validation passed as `832697.sqd` with
+The v1.3+ SQUID full-validation suite and the later follow-up suite both passed
-`required_failures=0`.
-The v1.3+ production I/O calibration wrapper is
-`squid_run_v13_production_io_threshold.sh`; it passed as `832700.sqd` with
-`required_failures=0`.
-A later local follow-up added controlled vapor occurrence
+with `required_failures=0`.
+The follow-up campaign includes controlled vapor
-coverage for `7:1`, `8:1`, and `9:1`; the completed SQUID job remains historical
+occurrence coverage for `7:1`, `8:1`, and `9:1`, significant Kohler activation
-for that optional gap.
-Older v1.2 SQUID production I/O results are historical
-evidence only and should not be reported as v1.3 validation.

-Longer v1.3 production calibration scripts are prepared but not submitted:
-`squid_run_v13_long_production_calibration.sh` and
-`run_v13_long_production_calibration.sh`.
-Do not report longer production
-validation until a new job finishes with `required_failures=0`.
+and deactivation coverage for `10:2` and `11:2`, spatial rank-pruning checks,
+and optional aerosol/thermodynamic context checks.
+Production-style I/O
+calibration and a smoke-derived longer-calibration campaign also passed their
+required gates.
+These results are bounded smoke/full-validation and calibration
+evidence; they are not full real-science production validation.
+Older v1.2
+SQUID results remain historical evidence only, and calibration with a longer
+real science case remains future work.

 If you rerun the FW case, remove old `fw_tracking/` outputs first so that previously appended `tracking_interest_ids.pe*.ids` files do not contaminate the new TPHT handoff set.